kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 D’s thickness was retained to preserve the opening geometry and C’s support span.
 Its calculated axial-stiffness minimum is identified separately on the drawing.

-The stiffness-based upper bracket has a nominal overall width of 3.000 in and height of 2.106 in.
+The stiffness-based upper bracket has an overall width of 3.000 in and height of 2.106 in.

 These reduced dimensions are for stiffness comparison only and do not satisfy the stress requirements.